Going through, my groaning bookshelves, full of unread books last night, I came across a book about a backstreet abortionist called Mamie Cadden.

 Is it not a rather chilling notion that the first unseen nine months, be considered by some, to be more important than the life conditions that will follow?

-We too often like to delude ourselves about the past and our stellar reflection in it!
+We too often like to delude ourselves about the past and our societies stellar reflection in it!

 Okay, the people involved are no longer getting many years of penal servitude (with hard labour) in Mountjoy jail, but that’s only because we have long exported the problem!

-I think we all know, what a dangerous combination, utter desperation and a pressing time limit can be.
+I think we all know, what a dangerous combination, utter desperation and a pressing time limit can make.

-I would never had thought that it was such an Irish story and unfortunately very little has changed.
+I would never have thought that it was such an Irish story and unfortunately very little has changed.

 Wouldn’t it be wonderful if every child was born into a loving and cared for environment.
 Unfortunately bad things often happen to good people.

 Between 1980-2015, 166,951 women have crossed the channel to avail of abortion services in England.

 Having a legal and safe abortion provision, does not create the scenarios that lead to unwanted pregnancies, it merely responds to it.

 Reading this book, it struck me of how little this country has changed.
 How obnoxious is the imaginary bubble that we have created, deluding ourselves that somehow the legal presence of abortion would some how create an exponential rise in the number of cases who resort to it.